probe-lab/network-measurements/results/rfm21-hydras-performance-contribution.md

 - Majority of CIDs have only a single provider (~80%)
 - Majority of content resides in the US (~55%)
 - Only ten peers provide over 50% of all CIDs
-- Controlled performance measurements allowed us to make an informed decision of unplugging the common database
+- Controlled performance measurements allowed us to make an informed decision about unplugging the common database
+  - Predicted performance hit for the time to first provider record ~14.8% (p50), ~14.7% (p90), and ~10.4% (p95)
+  - Actual performance hit for the time to first provider record ~27.8% (p50), ~16.5% (p90), and ~12.5% (p95)
+  - Reason for discrapancies: the nodes we used for our predictions operate smarter as they ignore nodes (Hydras) that don't respond with provider records anyways.

 # Introduction